DevOps-and-Cloud-based-Software/assignment-1/README.md

 # Prepare your Development Environment

 ## Create GitHub Account
-If you don’t have an account already follow these instructions: [https://github.com/join](https://github.com/join)
+In case you don’t have a GitHub account, follow these instructions to create one: [https://github.com/join](https://github.com/join)

 ## Setup Docker Hub
-If you don’t have an account already follow these instructions: [https://hub.docker.com/signup](https://hub.docker.com/signup)
+In case you don't have a Dock Hub account, follow these instructions to create one: [https://hub.docker.com/signup](https://hub.docker.com/signup)

 ## SwaggerHub Account
-If you have GitHub Account you may go to [https://app.SwaggerHub.com/login](https://app.SwaggerHub.com/login) and select 'Log In with GitHub'.
+Log in [https://app.SwaggerHub.com/login](https://app.SwaggerHub.com/login) and select 'Login with GitHub.'
 Alternatively, you can select to sign up.

 ## Install Docker and Docker Compose on your Local machine
 You can find instructions on how to install Docker here: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)
 You may also find a detailed tutorial on Docker here: [https://docker-curriculum.com/](https://docker-curriculum.com/)

-To test if your installation is running you may test docker by typing:
+To test if your installation is running, you may test docker by typing:
 ```shell
 docker run hello-world
 ```
 You can find instructions on how to install Docker Compose here: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)

 ## Install Pycharm
-In this tutorial we will use the Pycharm Integrated Development Environment (IDE).
-If you have a preferred IDE you are free to use it.
+In this tutorial, we will use the Pycharm Integrated Development Environment (IDE).
+If you have a preferred IDE, and you are free to use it.

 You can find instructions on how to install Pycharm here: [https://www.jetbrains.com/pycharm/download/](https://www.jetbrains.com/pycharm/download/)

-If you are using snap you can type:
+If you are using snap, you can type:
 ```shell
 sudo snap install pycharm-community --classic
 ```